Superfan of many genres of music -- including all flavors of holiday-themed music!

 With dozens of awesome holiday albums now in my collection, I find it painful to have to wait 'til after Thanksgiving-- as my hubby and kids have mandated for meal times at least, through a mostly friendly negotiation process -- to play Christmas music.
 So I've taken to sneaking weekly doses of it as early as Nov.
 1. (Even I recognize that Halloween must first pass!)

-Many of my all-time favorite Christmas CDs feature just one fabulous voice -- Ella Fitzgerald, Johnny Mathis, Nat King Cole -- from start to finish.
+Many of the all-time best Christmas CDs, in my opinion, feature just one fabulous voice -- Ella Fitzgerald, Johnny Mathis, Nat King Cole -- from start to finish.
 But I also really love great Christmas compilation albums.
 The mix they bring to the holiday table is perfect for partying with friends and family.
 Compilations cater to diverse tastes, introduce us to wonderful new sounds by tucking lesser-known gems between more celebrated tunes, and remind us of the broad reach of Christmas joy.
 After all, how many other musical "themes" can bring together classical, jazz, blues, country, pop, indie, lounge, world and other genres under one festive umbrella?

 Here, my 20 personal picks for best Christmas compilation albums.
 Most of these will not show up on a list of most famous Christmas albums, but give them a listen and you might agree that they're among the most enjoyable.
 Cheers!

 A Christmas Gift for You from Phil Spector